idan-damri/Android/EasyWedding/README.md

    - Invite to chat using Dynamic Links
    - Send photos.
 - ##### Features
-   - List of wedding features.
-   - CRUD operations on a feature.
    - Sorting and Deleting features by a given supplier.
    - Manage payments to suppliers.
 - ##### Guests